Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

      src="/blog/img/seminar/group2_SurvivalAnalysis/Cox.gif">

 * This method is considered as semi-parametric: it contains a parametric set of covariates and a non-parametric component $\lambda_{0}(t)$ which is called `baseline hazard` , the value of hazard when all covariates are equal to 0.
-* The second component are `partial hazards` or `hazard ratio` and they define the hazard effect of observed covariates on the baseline hazard $\lambda_{0}(t)$
+* The second component are `partial hazards` or `hazard ratio` and they define the hazard effect of observed covariates on the baseline hazard $\lambda_{0}(t)$.
-* These components are estimated by partial likelihood and are time-invariant
+* These components are estimated by partial likelihood and are time-invariant.
 * In general, the Cox model makes an estimation of log-risk function $\lambda(t|x)$ as a linear combination of its static covariates and baseline hazard.

 ##### Practical interpretation of Cox regression: